-There’s a clay for just about every skin type.
+There’s clay for just about every skin type.
 Kaolin clay is the mildest of all clays and is suitable even for those with sensitive skin.
 It helps to stimulate circulation within the skin, all while gently exfoliating and cleansing skin.
 Sara at DIY and Kawa recommends bentonite clay for acne.
 Try it in her bentonite clay mask.

 French green clay is often referred to as the powerhouse of all clays.
 This natural skin care ingredient helps to absorb impurities and toxins in the skin.
 French green clay contains many benefits including iron, aluminum, titanium, magnesium, potassium, calcium, and sodium.

-Recommended for: makeup powders, face masks, soap, scrubs and body masks
+Recommended for: makeup powders, face masks, soap, scrubs, and body masks

 Used in Africa for hundreds of years as natural skin care ingredient shea butter is an excellent moisturizer for dry skin and frizzy hair.
 Addie at Old World New says, “Shea butter works wonders for both my skin and my hair.”